Sydney Harbour National Park

 - Drinking water, hat, sunscreen

-The heath-covered clifftops at North Head reveal unending ocean views and a spectacular panorama of the harbour and Sydney skyline.
+Take a day trip to the heath-covered clifftops at North Head near Manly for unending ocean views and a spectacular panorama of the harbour and Sydney skyline.
 Situated on the northern-most edge of the harbour within sight of Hornby Lighthouse on South Head, it’s a relaxing ferry ride from Circular Quay.
-One of those things to do when visiting Sydney, it’s near to Manly, and a great day trip for locals and tourists alike.

 The ghost tour of historic Quarantine Station is a must-do.
 If you’re feeling like a special treat, stay the night at Q Station, where you can enjoy a long lazy lunch on the terrace.

-North Head is also a great spot to enjoy the famous Sydney fireworks on New Years Eve.
-Far from the hectic city crowds, North Head is a fantastic place to count down the new year in style.
+North Head is also a great spot to see the famous Sydney fireworks on New Years Eve.
+Far from the hectic city crowds, it's a fantastic place to count down the new year in style.

 Using Google Street View Trekker, we've captured imagery across a range of NSW national parks and attractions.
 Get a bird's eye view of these incredible landscapes before setting off on your own adventure.